Simon Gregson: Personal life

-In the 1990s, Gregson became known in the press for various traffic offences and problems with alcohol and drugs.
+In 1995, Gregson became known in the press for various traffic offences and problems with alcohol and drugs.
 He was written out of the series for over a year after The Sun ran a story in which Gregson allegedly admitted regularly spending £1,000 per month on cocaine.
 He returned to his Coronation Street role after rehabilitation.

-Gregson announced in November 2022 that he had quit smoking four months earlier and had quit alcohol before that as well.

 Gregson has been married to long-term partner Emma Gleave since 2010.
 They have three sons; Alfie (born 2007), Harry (born 2009) and Henry Teddy (born 2016).